manang/internet-drafts/draft-irtf-icnrg-mapme.md

 movements and to dynamically build a reverse-forwarding path (see
 {{SURVEY16b}} for a survey).
-They still rely on a stable home address to inform about producer movements or on buffering of incoming requests at the producer's previous point of attachment -- PoA --, which prevents support for latency-sensitive streaming applications.
-We focus on this class of applications (e.g. live streaming or videoconferencing) as they have the most stringent performance requirements: negligible per-packet loss-rate and delays.
+They still rely on a stable home address to inform about producer movements or on buffering of incoming requests at the producer's previous point of attachment (PoA), which prevents support for latency-sensitive streaming applications.
+The approach presented in this document focuses on this class of applications (e.g. live streaming or videoconferencing) as they have the most stringent performance requirements: negligible per-packet loss-rate and delays.
 In addition, they typically originate from a single producer and don't allow for the use of caching.

 MAP-Me defines a name-based mechanism operating in the forwarding plane and completely removing any anchoring, while aiming at latency minimization.
 Its